The Bankrate promise

 - Use your device’s security functions to protect data.
 “Be sure to set up the ability to track your stolen device, disable it and wipe it remotely,” says Korinchak.

-Eric Kraus, vice president of fraud, risk and compliance solutions at FIS, a fintech company:
+Eric Kraus, vice president and head of products and services, fraud risk and compliance at FIS, a fintech company:

-- Limit sharing too much of your personal information on social media.
-“Everyone wants to tell everyone in the world about every little personal thing in their life,” he says.
+- Be careful when sharing your personal information on social media.
+“Everyone wants to tell everyone in the world about every little personal thing in their life,” Kraus says.
 “Be cognizant of not oversharing.”
 The more of your personal data a hacker has, the greater likelihood they can use that information to get into your account.

-Hackers attempt to attack computers with internet access an average of every 39 seconds, according to a study by the University of Maryland’s Clark School of Engineering.
+According to the Federal Trade Commission, consumers reported losing nearly $9 billion to fraud in 2022, which was a 30 percent increase over the previous year.
 You can help avoid being a statistic by being aware of the types of cybercrime and the ways to protect yourself.

 “Hackers are constantly improving their game,” says Korinchak of CyberExperts.com.
 “And it is up to all of us to be vigilant.”